amadeuszszewczyk2/pomeranian-bolierplate-public/README.md

 https://pomeranianstartit.vercel.app/dashboard

-To run this project, install it locally using npm:
+To run this project, install it locally using npm.

-$ npm start

-Certainly!
-Based on the descriptions of the projects you provided, I've derived a list of features:

 ## 📝 Features